-Dear friend, will you admit your need to be saved, not merely from life's difficulties nor from a future in hell (those are sin's consequences), but from your sin?
+And my non-Christian friend, this could be your testimony.
+Will you admit today that you are a great sinner, specifically, that you need to be saved not merely from life's difficulties nor from a future in hell (those are sin's consequences), but from your sin?
+And will you then ask Christ today to become your Savior?